tiger4589/Xamarin.Forms-CardView/README.md

 It is simple to use in a straight forward fashion.
 You may either use it in C#, or in XAML.

+---
+To Install this nuget package:
+> PM> Install-Package XamarinForms.CardView
+---

 ## CardView Bindable Properties

 | Property                              		  | Property Name                 		    | Property Type   | Usage           		 			  | Default Value   |